 The Company reported net income for the year ended December 31, 1996 of \$12.6 million, a 187% increase over 1995.
 The increase is the result of (i) higher production volumes, over 60% of which is attributable to acquisitions and the remainder is attributable to development activities; (ii) increased prices received from the sale of oil and gas products and (iii) gains from asset sales.
-During the year, oil and gas production volumes increased 54% to 27.6 Bcfe, an average of 75,522 Mcfe/d.
-The increased revenues recognized from production volumes were aided by an 18% increase in the average price received per Mcfe of production to \$2.46.
+During the year, oil and gas production volumes recognized from production volumes were aided by an 18% increase in the average price received per Mcfe of production to \$2.46.
 The average oil price increased 15% to \$19.12 per barrel while average gas prices increased 25% to \$2.24 per Mcf.
-As a result of the Company's larger base of producing properties and production, oil and gas production expenses increased 64% to \$24.5 million in 1996 versus \$14.9 million in 1995.
+As a result of the Company's larger base of producing properties and production, oil and gas production in 1995.
 The average operating cost per Mcfe produced increased 6% from \$0.83 in 1995 to \$0.88 in 1996 due to unsuccessful recompletion costs and increases in personnel costs.

-Gas transportation and marketing revenues increased 70% to \$5.5 million versus \$3.3 million in 1995 principally due to production growth.
+Gas transportation and marketing revenues increased 70% to \$5.6 million versus \$3.3 million in 1995 principally due to production growth.
 Gas transportation and marketing expenses increased 97% to \$1.7 million versus \$0.8 million in 1995.
 The increase in expenses was due to production growth, as well as the increase in gas transportation and marketing expense and higher administrative costs associated with the growth in gas marketing.